tedwardd/xy0_org/site-files/content/post/hugo_terraform.md

 # Introduction

-Let's get a few facts out of the way before we dive in.
+I'd like to start with a some background.
 This site is hosted on [Digital Ocean](digitalocean.com).
 This site is built using [Hugo](https://gohugo.io/).
 I deploy this site using [Terraform](https://www.terraform.io/).
 It runs on the lowest end $5/month droplet from Digital Ocean.

 If This sounds appealing to you, read further.
 We'll be discussing how you too can have a blog site without the need for heavy CMS software like Wordpress,